richgel999/uap_resources/README.md

 ## Key Material (All Have/Had Clearances)

-_Statements/information from the people with clearances_
+_Statements/information from the people with clearances._

 ### President Obama
 President Obama: "There's footage and records of objects in the skies that we don't know exactly what they are" - 5/20/2021<br>